1 Guidance

 • Inform the clinical governance leads in their Trusts.

 • Ensure that patients understand the uncertainty about the procedure's safety and efficacy, in particular with regard to the longer term, and provide them with clear written information.
-In addition, the use of the Institute's information for patients ('Understanding NICE guidance') is recommended.
+In addition, the use of NICE's information for the public is recommended.

 • Audit and review clinical outcomes of all patients having direct skeletal fixation of limb or digit prostheses using intraosseous transcutaneous implants (see section 3.1).

-1.4 Further publication of safety and efficacy outcomes will be useful.
+Further publication of safety and efficacy outcomes will be useful.
 Clinicians are encouraged to collaborate in the collection and publication of data, particularly in relation to adverse events such as infection and long-term performance of the implants.
-The Institute may review the procedure upon publication of further evidence.
+NICE may review the procedure on publication of further evidence.